andersdissing/OfficeBootcamp-2017-11-16/Groups/Hands-on Labs/08 - Create Groups Hands-on Lab.md

 	1. Under 'Advanced options' remove the Live SDK support
 	1. Click the 'Save' button
 1. Open up a browser and navigate to the consent URL at (insert your client id beforehand) https://login.microsoftonline.com/common/adminconsent?client_id=YourClientId&redirectUrl=http://localhost
-1. Start with console application
-	1. Locate 08 - Create Groups Hands-on Lab folder
-	1. Open the Spbg.CreateGroupsHol.sln with Visual Studio 2017
-	1. Click on 'Manage NuGet Packages for Solution...' from context menu in solution explorer
-	1. To to the Browse tab, tick-off 'Include prerelease', search for 'Microsoft.Identity.Client' and it to the project
 1. Authenticate with app-only
 	1. Open up Program.cs
 	1. Fill-out the four constants in the top with the values for your Azure AD application and Office 365 tenant, for example: